Run assessment

 Add URLs for special treatment

-- Expand the “Blocked URLs” area within the “Scope” section.
+1. Expand the “Protected URLs” area within the “Scope” section.

-- Click Block URL to add a row with your definition.
-Update the behavior to Auth-only if needed.
+3. Click Protect URL to add a row with your definition set to Auth-only.

-- Use the “Simulator” area to verify that the pattern matches all relevant variations (for example,
+5. Use the “Simulator” area to verify that the pattern matches all relevant variations (for example, /api/delete and /api/v1/delete).

 Start your assessment